 Directions

-1. Cook the pasta according to package instructions until al dente.
+- Cook pasta according to package until al dente.

-2. Sauté sliced turkey sausage and minced garlic in olive oil until the sausage is browned.
+- Sauté sausage and garlic in olive oil till sausage is brown.

 Tips for a Great Pasta Dish

-• Use whole wheat pasta for a healthier option.
+- Use whole wheat pasta for more fiber.

-• Add more veggies for additional nutrition and color.
+- Add more veggies for color and nutrition.

 Health Benefits of Turkey